duaraghav8/dockershrink/README.md

 > Dockershrink does not store your OpenAI API Key.
 >
 > So you must provide your key every time you want "optimize" to use AI features.
+> This is to avoid any unexpected costs.

 ### Default file paths